FEniCS/ufl/doc/sphinx/source/manual/form_language.rst

     :math:`p2Action = p2 * v`

-At the external operator level, one can specify that he wants to deal with the action by setting up the `_external_operator_type` attribute to `GLOBAL`.
+At the external operator level, one can specify that he wants to deal with the action by subclassing the GlobalExternalOperator class.

 Basic Datatypes